teeraphat0806/Escape_room/README.md

 press "number on numpad" to fill password. press "Backspace" to delete password.
-This game have 3 room to escape.There is a timer in each room that indicates when you can exit.
+This game have 3 room to escape.There is a timer in each room that indicates when you can exit. after exit all room u will find out reality.
 I make this game for month.
 Creating by using java.
 This game is making without Game engine.